twinturtle42/git-101-women-who-code/README.md

 | 1 | Open your terminal
 | 2 | Create a new folder on your Desktop using your command line.
 | 3 | Find the command to change to that folder/directory
-| 4 | Create a new file called index.html
+| 4 | Inside you new directory, create a new file called index.html
 | 5 | Initialize git for that directory
-| 6 | Find the command to open the file in your text/code editor.
-Then write some stuff in that file, close it and save the file.
-How do you review what changed in the HTML file using git?
+| 6 | On your Desktop, drag that file in your text/code editor.
+Then write some stuff in that file, close it and save the file (If you need to download a text Editor >> [Sublime Text](https://www.sublimetext.com/)).
+| 7 | Which Git command do you use to review what changed in the HTML?
 Make a new commit to explain what changed.
-(If you need to download a text Editor >> [Sublime Text](https://www.sublimetext.com/)).
-| 7 | Create a new branch and jump onto that branch.
+| 8 | Create a new branch and jump onto that branch.
 How do you know how many branches there are in the project?
 How do you know which branch you are on?
-| 8 | Now, Git checkout to your master branch and then merge your branch to master branch
+| 9 | Now, `git checkout` to your master branch and then merge your branch to the master branch

 | Challenge2| Description |
 | ------ | ------ |